 How to Start a Worm Farm for Profit and Make Passive Income

-My son is 6 years old and already asks about money.
-While his understanding is limited, my husband and I do our best to explain time value and how dollar bills are just placeholders to buy the things we need.
+My son is 10 years old and often asks about money, so my husband and I do our best to explain time value and how dollar bills are just placeholders to buy the things we need.

 When he first asked how he could make money, I laughed and told him not to worry about it until he was older.
 But then I realized that it’s never too early to teach children how to be diligent, enjoy work, and make a few dollars to call their own.

-So I set out to find something that even my 6-year-old son could do.
+So I set out to find something that even my 10-year-old son could do.
 Naturally, it made sense to start with something he likes.
 Insects and small critters came to mind.

-And that’s when we decided to learn how to start a worm farm to teach our son how to make money selling worm castings for profit.
-While it takes some preparation to get started, I knew that raising Red Wiggler worms would be a great side hustle that my son could one day make his own.
+And that’s when we decided to learn how to start a worm farm to then potentially teach our son how to make money selling worm castings for profit.
+While it takes some preparation to get started, I knew that raising red wiggler worms would be a great side hustle that my son could one day make his own.

 We foster relationships with brands we use and trust.
 The testimonials on our site represent real experiences, but they don’t guarantee you’ll achieve similar results.
 When you make purchases through our links to our partners, we may earn a commission.
 Your support helps us continue this work.
 You can read our full disclosure here.